Stuyk/altv-athena/CONTRIBUTING.md

   - Make them have different inventories.

 Contributing to Athena is about bringing value to developers that cannot otherwise write complex systems.

+Obviously, we take fixes for bugs or slight changes to existing features as long as they are backwards compatible.

+## How to Create a Pull Request

+All pull requests should be built off of the latest developer version.
+There is usually an open `Tracking PR` to determine what version to use.

+When your code is ready you can create a PR to merge into the `Tracking PR`.

+We **WILL NOT** take pull requests based off the `master` branch.